AaronAstle/FSND/project-1/README.md

 Source code for a Movie Trailer website project.

-My favorite movies are stored in a list of objects in `fav_movies.py`.
+My favorite movies are stored in a list of objects in `entertainment_center.py`.
 This list is created through the use of the `Movie()` class in the `media.py`.

-To create a dynamically generated `*.html` file, in order to view in browsers, you must run the following command.
+To create a dynamically generated `*.html` file, in order to view in browsers, you must run the following steps.

+  1. Clone this repo

+  2. Run the following command on the CLI:
-`$ python fav_movies.py`
+        `$ python entertainment_center.py`

 This will take the list of movies, create the web page, and open a browser window.

-If you want to change the movies on the list, you can just change the itesm in `fav_movies.py` file.
+If you want to change the movies on the list, you can just change the itesm in `entertainment_center.py` file.
 Then rerun the above command.